GMLC-TDC/HELICS/docs/user-guide/advanced_topics/environment_variables.md

 ## Networking environment variables

 - `HELICS_ENCRYPTION`: set to 1 to activate encryption if built into HELICS for the TCP core types and ZMQ core types
-- `HELICS_ENCRYPTION_CONFIG`: set to a file location of a config file to specify the options for encryption including any necessary keys and certificate authorities
+- `HELICS_ENCRYPTION_CONFIG`: set to the path to a config file to specify the options for encryption including any necessary keys and certificate authorities